-Generally, the accounting policies applied in the interim financial statements are those that will be applied in the next annual financial statements.
+- Generally, the accounting policies applied in the interim financial statements are those that will be applied in the next annual financial statements.

-Disclosure of interests in other entities
+5.10 Disclosure of interests in other entities Currently effective: IFRS 12

-An entity that holds interests in other entities provides users with information that enables them to evaluate the nature and risks of holding those interests, as well as the effects of the interests on the entity's financial position, performance and cash flows.
+An entity that holds interests in other entities (including those classified as held-for-sale) provides users with information that enables them to evaluate the nature and risks of holding those interests, as well as the effects of the interests on the entity's financial position, performance and cash flows.